LAUTECH: Makinde set to pay Osun 1bn over sole ownership – The Sun Nigeria

 Chairman Governing Council, LAUTECH, Prof Deji Omole, made the disclosure on Sunday to mark one year anniversary of the pronouncement of the sole ownership of LAUTECH by the National University Commission (NUC), and six months of the inauguration the Governing Council of the Institution.

-He stated that Makinde has also released N500million to LAUTECH as grant for the smooth take-off of the College of Agricultural Sciences and Renewable Natural Resources in Iseyin Campus of the university.
+He said Makinde has also released N500 million as grant for the smooth take-off of the College of Agricultural Sciences and Renewable Natural Resources in Iseyin Campus of the university.

 Omole stated that Makinde has paid five out of eight months salaries owed workers of the institution before taking over the sole ownership of the institution, envisaging that the balance would be cleared in the next six months.